smart-on-fhir/smart-health-links/docs/spec.md

 #### Actors

 * Software Applications
   * **SHL Sharing Application**.
-Helps users creates, manage, and share SHLinks.
+Software that users creates, manage, and share SHLinks.
 Also referred to below as "server".
 This application can include local software as well as server-side components.
   * **SHL Receiving Application**.
-Helps users receive SHLinks and work with associated content.
+Software that enables users to receive and access health information shared through SMART Health Links (SHLinks).
 Also referred to below as "client".
+This application can take many forms, including a lightweight web page with Javascript, a full-fledged modlue in a native EHR system, or a standalone mobile app.
 * Users
   * **Sharing User**.
 An individual working with a SHL Sharing Application to create/manage/share information
   * **Receiving User**.
 An individual working with a SHL Receiving Application to retrieve/display/use information.
 In autonmous use cases there may be no Receiving User.